★ Let's Explore Trinidad, California!

 "On the day of my visit, a cold wind was sweeping over the treeless flat about the white town on the bluff, but in the Indian village, down over the bluff, the air was still warm and pleasant."

-In 1906, A. W. Ericson (3) took a photo of Tsurai from the bluff, although by then, all of the traditional split redwood houses had been replaced with Euro-American style milled board dwellings.
+In 1906, A. W. Ericson (3) took a photo of Tsurai from the bluff, although by then, all of the traditional split redwood houses had been replaced with Euro-American style milled timber dwellings.
 No structures remain today, and you must not explore.
-Instead, to imagine what ancient Tsurai was like, visit Sumeg, a village reconstructed in the traditional Yurok style at Patrick's Point State Park.
+Instead, to imagine what ancient Tsurai was like, visit Sumêg, a village replica constructed in traditional Yurok style at Sue-meg State Park, 5 miles north of town.

 Please remain strictly on designated trails.
-Those who fail to do so jeopardize both irreplaceable archeological resources and future public access.
+Those who fail to do so jeopardize both irreplaceable cultural resources and future public access.
 Stewardship of our heritage is everyone's responsibility.

 (1) Introduction by Axel Lindgren in Heizer and Mills (1952)